 So what is a calorie?

 It is a measure of how much potential energy that food contains.
 Looking at our macronutrients, a gram of carbohydrate has 4 calories a gram of protein has 4 calories, and a gram of fat has 9 calories.
-However, the breakdown of these nutrients vary, for example, protein requires more energy to break down in comparison to carbohydrates and therefore the number of actual calories you take in differ!
+However, the breakdown of these nutrients varies, for example, protein requires more energy to break down in comparison to carbohydrates, and therefore the number of actual calories you take in differ!

-The nutritional label on a pack honey porridge says it has 160 calories, and looking further down the label it shows the porridge has 2 grams of fat, 4 grams of protein and 32 grams of carbohydrates, producing a total of 162 calories.
+The nutritional label on a pack honey porridge says it has 160 calories, and looking further down the label it shows the porridge has 2 grams of fat, 4 grams of protein, and 32 grams of carbohydrates, producing a total of 162 calories.
 Of these 162 calories, 18 come from fat (9 cal x 2 g), 16 come from protein (4 cal x 4 g) and 128 come from carbohydrates (4 cal x 32 g).

-Our bodies burn the calories through metabolic processes in which enzymes break the carbohydrates into glucose and other sugars, fats into glycerol and fatty acids and proteins into amino acids.
+Our bodies burn the calories through metabolic processes in which enzymes break the carbohydrates into glucose and other sugars, fats into glycerol, and fatty acids and proteins into amino acids.
 These molecules are transported through the bloodstream to the cells, where they are either absorbed for immediate use or sent on to the final stage of metabolism where they are stored as energy.

-The amount of calories our cells need to function depends on the individual; height, weight, gender, age and activity level all affect your caloric needs.
+The amount of calories our cells need to function depends on the individual; height, weight, gender, age, and activity level all affect your caloric needs.
 There are three main factors involved in calculating how many calories your body needs per day: